moxystudio/react-carousel/README.md

 If `true`, carousel will re-render with the current state after the window has been resized.
 This operation is debounced by 200ms.

+#### `swapOnDragMoveEnd`

+Type: `boolean`

+Default: `true`

+If `true`, the carousel will change the current slide, to an adjacent one, based on the direction of the drag movement.
+Although, if the drag is enough to change the current slide by itself, it will respect that behaviour.

+*Notes: Only works if the `draggable` prop is set as `true`.*

 #### `autoplayIntervalMs`